fgoujeon/maki/README.md

         /*
         Optionally, state types can define a set of on_event() functions.
-        Whenever the FSM processes an event, it calls the on_event() function of the active state by passing it the event (provided this function exists).
+        Whenever the SM processes an event, it calls the on_event() function of the active state by passing it the event (provided this function exists).
-        The FSM does this call just before processing the event in the transition table.
+        The SM does this call just before processing the event in the transition table.
         */
         void on_event(const button::push_event& event)
         {